-With these facts, it is essential for Chautauqua County to provide affordable, quality transportation for the aging and low-income populations without placing any increased burdens on taxpayers.
+With this information, it is essential for Chautauqua County to provide affordable, quality transportation for the aging and low-income populations without placing any increased burdens on taxpayers.
 We have a commitment to our aging population to help to provide a sensible standard of living.
 This population needs access to reliable transportation to reach medical and other services, so we must provide it at a reasonable cost to taxpayers.
-Low household incomes affect all residents in Chautauqua County.
-Low household incomes correlate with increased crime, poor health, and less education.
-Crime results in exorbitant prison and court costs, depreciated home values, decreased feelings of security, and a lesser quality of life for everyone in a community.
-Poor health results in a greater burden on taxpayers to fund medical costs.
-Low levels of education correlate with lower incomes for offspring, which can incite a vicious cycle of poverty.
-If transportation services are able to assist the low-income to reach quality jobs and employment-related training and activities, thereby aiding to increase income opportunities, some of these correlating problems can be assuaged.
+If transportation services are able to assist these populations to reach quality jobs, employment-related training, medical appointments, and daily activities, thereby aiding to increase income opportunities, some of these problems can be alleviated.